Mu-L/ebook2audiobook/README.md

 ### Compose Headless
 A headless example is already contained within the `docker-compose.yml` file.

-The docker-compose.yml file will act as the base dir for any headless commands
+The `docker-compose.yml` file will act as the base dir for any headless commands added.